COVID-19 Edition 15: Worker Permits in Victoria During the Stage 4 Lockdown and Business Support

 Victorian Business Support Fund - Expansion

-To support businesses impacted by these restrictions, the Victorian Government will make available one-off grants to eligible businesses under the Business Support Fund – Expansion program.
+To support businesses impacted by these restrictions, the Victorian Government will make available one-off grants to eligible businesses under the Business Support Fund - Expansion program.
+This includes:

 - $10,000 for employing businesses in metropolitan Melbourne and Mitchell Shire in recognition of spending longer under restrictions

 - $5,000 for employing businesses in regional local government areas (except Mitchell Shire)

 Businesses which have already received a Business Support Fund - Expansion grant, or have applied for one, will not need to re-apply.
 Successful applicants will automatically receive this additional allocation.